 (c) a court of competent jurisdiction orders the Minister to register the dealing under section 338 or 339 despite the caveat.

+Note:

-Note 1: For “dealing” see section 5.
+1. For “dealing” see section 5.

-Note 2: Once the caveat holder has been given notice of the dealing, the caveat will lapse at the end of 30 days unless the caveat holder consents to the registration of the dealing or gets a court order extending the life of the caveat (see section 348).
+2. Once the caveat holder has been given notice of the dealing, the caveat will lapse at the end of 30 days unless the caveat holder consents to the registration of the dealing or gets a court order extending the life of the caveat (see section 348).

-Note 3: The Minister may not be required to give the caveat holder notice of the dealing because the caveat holder is a party to the dealing or because the dealing falls outside the class of dealings that the caveat holder has specified under section 343(2) (see section 349(6)).
+3. The Minister may not be required to give the caveat holder notice of the dealing because the caveat holder is a party to the dealing or because the dealing falls outside the class of dealings that the caveat holder has specified under section 343(2) (see section 349(6)).

 (2) If a caveat is in force on a licence, the Minister must not register a person under section 340 as a licence holder unless —